ThomasAUB/ustream/README.md

     // instantiate stream input
     MyInput mi;

-    // enable the input
-    // note : by default, the input is attached on instantiation mi.attach();

     // send an integer rvalue
     ustream::write<eMyStreams::eStream1>(5, 8, 6);

     float f = 0.0;

     // send a float lvalue
-    ustream::read<eMyStreams::eStream1>(f);
+    if(ustream::read<eMyStreams::eStream1>(f)) {
         // f is now equal to 5.48
+    }

+    // disable the input
+    // note : by default, the input is attached on instantiation mi.detach();

+    f = 0.0;

+    bool r = ustream::read<eMyStreams::eStream1>(f);

+    // r is false because the input is detached
+    // f equals zero because the read didn't succeed

 }
 ```